xcoderx987/auto-typing-server/README.md

 # Auto-Typing Server:

 The Auto-Typing Server is a utility that allows seamless integration between your smartphone and laptop for automated typing.
-Using the Copy Cat app (link to be updated soon), you can send text from your smartphone to your laptop, where it will be automatically typed into any text editor.
+Using the Copy Cat app (https://github.com/xcoderx987/auto-typing-server/raw/main/Copy_Cat.apk), you can send text from your smartphone to your laptop, where it will be automatically typed into any text editor.

 ## Features: